 Ben Sichel teaches Spanish and social studies, including Mi’kmaq Studies 10 and African Canadian Studies 11, at Prince Andrew High School in Dartmouth, Nova Scotia.
-He is completing a Master’s degree focusing on anti-racist education, equity and diversity from Mount Saint Vincent University.… More
+He has a Master’s degree focusing on anti-racist education, equity and diversity from Mount Saint Vincent University.… More

 Bright red pencils and bold X’s used to be the preferred tools of correction in the North American classroom.
 Those methods came naturally to educators with a bred-in-the-bone urge to correct others. … More